Common Conditions We Treat

 Psoriasis causes red, scaly patches on the scalp, torso, and extremities in approximately 3% of the population.
 30% of patients with psoriasis have a positive family history and 10-20% have co-existent psoriatic arthritis.

 Rosacea occurs in adults and starts as “easy blushing” or persistent facial redness.
-As the disease progresses, pimples develop over the nose and central face.
-In severe untreated case disfiguring nasal enlargement, the so-called W.C.
-Field’s nose or rhinophyma, can develop.
+In severe cases, if left untreated, rhinophyma (a distinct growth of the nose) can develop.

 Approximately 1 in 5 Americans will develop skin cancer in their lifetime.
 The principal risk for skin cancer is life long over exposure to the sun.
 Regular skin examination by a board-certified dermatologist allows recognition of skin cancers when they are small and easily cured by a minor surgical excision.